Services

 ## Automation with alert sources

-You can automatically set the status of a service and create incidents using alert actions that are triggered by your alert sources.
+You can automatically set the status of a service and post status updates using alert actions that are triggered by your alert sources.

 To configure an automation